Make edits to Javadoc tags

 It’s pretty common for developers to add Javadoc tags and brief comments as they’re creating Java code.
-In fact, if they don’t add it, the IDE will usually produce a warning error.
+In fact, if they don’t add some annotations, the IDE will usually produce a warning error.

-However, the comments that developers add are usually poor, incomplete, or incomprehensible.
+However, the comments that developers add might be poor, incomplete, or incomprehensible.
 A tech writer’s job with Javadoc is often to edit the content that’s already there, providing more clarity, structure, inserting the right tags, and more.

 When you make edits to Javadoc content, look for the following: